GameFoundry/bsf/Documentation/Manuals/Native/scriptingAuto.md

 ===============
 [TOC]

-When you've added a new feature, system or just extended existing ones you might want to expose that functionality to the scripting API.
-Banshee makes this process easier through its automated script binding generator tool.
+When you've added a new feature, system or just extended existing ones you might want to expose that functionality to the scripting API. bs::f makes this process easier through its automated script binding generator tool.
 All you need to do is to decorate the C++ types and methods you wish to export and run the tool.
-The tool is ran automatically whenever you build through CMake.
+The tool is ran automatically whenever you build through CMake if *GENERATE_SCRIPT_BINDINGS* option is turned on.

-In order to decorate C++ you use the **BS_SCRIPT_EXPORT** macro, which supports a variety of parameters used for customizing how will the type/method be exported.
+@ref **BS_SCRIPT_EXPORT** macro supports a variety of parameters used for customizing how will the type/method be exported.

 # Exporting classes {#scriptingAuto_a}
 In order to export a class to script code you need to decorate the class and one or multiple methods with **BS_SCRIPT_EXPORT** macro.